How Two Friends Disrupted the Cashmere Industry, by Doing What Nobody Else Would

 Within just a few short months, Naadam was able to raise another $6.5 million and build out a website.
 It launched in September 2015 with an inventory of classic sweaters, hoodies, scarves, hats and gloves that sell for a fraction of the cost of comparable garments from luxury labels like Loro Piana and Brunello Cucinelli.

 Naadam took in $1.3 million in its first four months and $7.5 million the following year, becoming profitable in just its second full year.
-For 2017, Scanlan projects revenues to hit $22 million -- and grow to $35 to $50 million by 2019.
+For 2018, Scanlan projects revenues to hit $45 million -- and grow to $82 million by 2019.

-In the past year Naadam also quietly launched an off-price label called Project, which it sells through discount retailers like T.J.
-Maxx, Nordstrom Rack and Saks Off 5th.
+In 2017 Naadam also quietly launched an off-price label called Project, which it sells through discount retailers like T.J.
+Maxx, Nordstrom Rack, and Saks Off 5th.
 “They’re huge orders of 50,000 or 60,000 pieces at a time,” Scanlan says.
 That, too, “spits off cash to fund the rest of the business.”

 Meanwhile, Naadam’s nonprofit arm, now run by old friends Ishee and Bodio, is flourishing.
 Among its many efforts, the company manages the Gobi Revival Fund, which inoculated more than 250,000 goats in the past two years.
-And this summer, it invested $25,000 to build 20 miles of fencing for 100 families as part of a grasslands-management project.
+And this summer, it invested $25,000 to build a fence long enough that it could encircle Manhattan as a part of a grasslands-mnagement project.

 It’s a lot to hold together -- growing a successful company with so many moving parts -- but Scanlan has come this far, learning as he goes.